 The Coastal Bend economy

 UHV serves a region referred to as the Coastal Bend in Texas.6 Since the university was first established, it has been serving the Coastal Bend by enhancing the workforce, providing local residents with easy access to higher education opportunities, and preparing students for highly-skilled, technical professions.
 Table 1.3 summarizes the breakdown of the regional economy by major industrial sector ordered by total income, with details on labor and non-labor income.
 Labor income refers to wages, salaries, and proprietors’ income.
 Non-labor income refers to profits, rents, and other forms of investment income.
-Together,
+Together, labor and non-labor income comprise the region’s total income, which can also be considered as the region’s gross regional product (GRP).

 6 The following counties comprise the Coastal Bend: Bexar, Bee, Brazoria, Calhoun, Colorado, Dewitt, Fort Bend, Goliad, Gonzales, Harris, Jackson, Karnes, Lavaca, Matagorda, Refugio, Victoria, Wharton, and Wilson.